+Assume r oles and responsib ilities

-Assume roles and responsibilities Members consistently and effectively fulfill roles and responsibilities.
-Leadership roles are clearly defined and/or shared.
-Members move team toward the goal by giving and seeking information or opinions, and assessing ideas and arguments critically.
-Members are all self-motivated and complete assignments on time.
-Most members attend all meetings.
-Members reflect on group processes, provide feedback to other group members and make changes as necessary. opinions, and assessing ideas and arguments critically.Members are all self-motivated and Members often fulfill roles and responsibilities.
-Leadership roles are generally defined and/or shared.
-Generally, members are motivated and complete assignments in a timely manner.
-Many members attend most meetings.
-Some members may not fulfill roles and responsibilities.
-Leadership roles are not clearly defined and/or effectively shared.
-Some members are not motivated and some assignments are not completed in a timely manner.
-Meetings rarely include most members.
-Members do not fulfill roles and responsibilities.
-Leadership roles are not defined and/or shared.
-Members are not self- motivated and assignments are not completed on time.
-Many members miss meetings.
-Members continue processes that prove nonfunctional. --- -- -- --- --
+- Members consistently and effectively fulfill roles and responsibilities. - Leadership roles are clearly defined and/or shared - Members move team toward the goal by giving and seeking information or opinions, and assessing ideas and arguments critically. - Members are all self-motivated and complete assignments on time. - Most members attend all meetings. - Members reflect on group processes, provide feedback to other group members and make changes as necessary.

+- Members consistently and effectively fulfill roles and responsibilities. - Leadership roles are clearly defined and/or shared. - Members move team toward the goal by giving and seeking information or opinions, and assessing ideas and arguments critically. - Members are all self-motivated and complete assignments on time. - Most members attend all meetings. - Members reflect on group processes, provide feedback to other group members and make changes as necessary.

+- Members often fulfill roles and responsibilities.
+Leadership roles are generally defined and/or shared. - Generally, members are motivated and complete assignments in a timely manner. - Many members attend most meetings.

+- Some members may not fulfill roles and responsibilities. - Leadership roles are not clearly defined and/or effectively shared. - Some members are not motivated and some assignments are not completed in a timely manner. - Meetings rarely include most members.

+- Members do not fulfill roles and responsibilities. - Leadership roles are not defined and/or shared. - Members are not selfmotivated and assignments are not completed on time. - Many members miss meetings. - Members continue processes that prove nonfunctional.